 We have already mentioned how popular chicken wings are on Super Bowl day.
 This food is favored in Nebraska and Washington.
 Why wouldn’t it be?
 Juicy, crunchy, and very easy to make, chicken wings can be prepared in countless varieties, from classic Buffalo to exotic fruity and sticky.

-The classic Buffalo chicken dip is most popular Virginia and Wisconsin.
+The classic Buffalo chicken dip is most popular in Virginia and Wisconsin.
 Tennessee is a fan of the Buffalo Chicken Appetizers, whereas Utah and South Dakota like chicken casseroles.

-Actually, nachos is number four on the list of most beloved Super Bowl foods, but since it was talked about elaborately earlier, here we will suggest preparing the most popular super Bowl food in Ohio – Pulled Pork Pita Nachos combined with guacamole.
+Actually, nachos is number four on the list of most beloved Super Bowl foods, but since it was talked about elaborately earlier, here we will suggest preparing the most popular Super Bowl food in Ohio – Pulled Pork Pita Nachos combined with guacamole.
 This creamy, fresh Mexican dip is the reason why football fans will consume millions of avocados on Sunday.

 Besides in Ohio, pulled pork is also the most popular Super Bowl food in Indiana.
 In addition to representing one of the American cuisine staples, barbecue meat, pulled pork sandwiches are very easy to prepare at home and flavor up to your taste.